Hawks stave off Nets, Kevin Durant’s 55 points - NewsBreak

 Young was 10-for-24 from the floor, four of them 3s, and 12-for-14 from the line, along with 10 assists and six rebounds for his 39th double-double.
 De’Andre Hunter and Danilo Gallinari each scored 15.

-Durant was 19-for-28 from the floor and 8-for-10 on 3-pointers with seven rebounds and bested his career high of 54 points against Oklahoma City set in 2014.
+Durant was 19-for-28 from the floor and 8-for-10 on 3-pointers with seven rebounds and bested his career high of 54 points against Golden State when he was a member of the Oklahoma City Thunder in 2014.

 Kyrie Irving scored 31 points, including seven 3s, and six assists.
 The Nets have lost three of four.

-Note: EditorsNote: 5th graf, corrects details of Durant’s 54-point game